albert-anthony6/Reverse-String/README.md

 **Version 1.0.0**

-Simple website to insert and string into an input field and get returned a reversed version of the string.
+Simple website to insert any value into an input field and have it return a reversed version of the value.

 ---